-Smoking2 is one of the most common causes of COPD.
-Other causes are dust, pollution, and chemicals.
+Smoking is one of the most common causes of COPD.2 Other causes are dust, pollution, and chemicals.

 Symptoms of COPD grow slowly over years.
 You may have frequent or long-lasting coughs that make mucus.
 You may suffer from shortness of breath that gets worse with mild activity.
 You may also notice wheezing or chest tightness when you breathe.
-If you have these symptoms, it is important to see your doctor.
+If you have these symptoms, it’s important to see your doctor right away.

 Your doctor will first most likely ask about your symptoms, your medical and family history, and if you have been around a lot of smoke, dust, and chemicals.
 He or she will then usually do an exam and listen to your chest for wheezing and other sounds.

 You may also have a simple and painless test called spirometry.
 When you breathe into a tube, it measures how much air you can breathe out and how fast the air moves.
-Other tests you could have are chest x-rays, a CT scan, and a measure of the level of gases, such as oxygen, in your blood.
+Other tools your doctor may use are chest x-rays, a CT scan, and blood tests to measure the level of certain gases, such as oxygen, in your blood.

-There is no cure for COPD but it may be manageable.
-There are available options to treat symptoms, help prevent it from getting worse, and even maintain your quality of life so you can keep doing more of the activities you enjoy.
+There is no cure for COPD, but there are steps you and your doctor can take to treat the symptoms and to help maintain your quality of life, so you can keep doing more of the activities you enjoy.

-First, quit smoking.3 Tobacco smoke is a key factor in the development and progression of COPD.
-One of the most important thing you can do to manage COPD is to stop smoking.
-It doesn't matter how long you've smoked or how old you are.
-It is never too late to stop.
+One of the most important things you can do to manage COPD?
+If you smoke, stop!
+It doesn't matter how long you've smoked or how old you are; it is never too late to stop.3

 A number of medicines can also help treat COPD3.
-If you do have COPD, a pulmonologist may prescribe a bronchodilator to help make breathing easier by relaxing the muscles in your airways.
+A pulmonologist may prescribe a bronchodilator to help make breathing easier by relaxing the muscles in your airways.
 Inhaled steroids may also be prescribed to help reduce inflammation.

 This information is for educational purposes only and does not replace treatment or advice from a healthcare professional.
 If you have questions, please talk with your doctor.